t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/README.md

 For example: -2.5(37) = -2.537373737373737... = -1256/495.

 This is particularly useful when we have a [repeating decimal](https://en.wikipedia.org/wiki/Repeating_decimal) and want to write it as a fraction.
 For instance, the number 825.27(123) is equal to which fraction (in form _n_/_m_ where both _n_ and _m_ are integers)?
-You can [use the program to find out](https://github.com/t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/blob/master/main.py). :)
+You can [use the program to find out](https://github.com/t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/blob/master/main.py).

+Note that operation with floats are not exact so, approximations are a possibility, the program doesn't have infinite precision...

 This only works with rational numbers because [rational numbers](https://en.wikipedia.org/wiki/Rational_number) are all the numbers and the only numbers that can be written as the divison of two integers, that's the definition of rational numbers.
 Note that [recurring decimals](https://en.wikipedia.org/wiki/Repeating_decimal) (dízimas infinitas periódicas) are rational numbers, and that [0,(9)=1](https://en.wikipedia.org/wiki/0.999...).